Highlights. Americans spent an estimated $14.8 billion for the Fourth of July 2025.

 Independence Day is strongly associated with block parties and grilling out, which are in turn associated with the consumption of alcohol (beer in particular).

-• 38% purchase wine for the 4th of July; 35% purchase hard seltzers or ready-to-drink cocktails.
+• 34% purchase wine for the 4th of July; an estimated 35% purchase hard seltzers or ready-to-drink cocktails.

 July 4th Shopping Location Statistics